 Weekends meant crawling through the neighborhood bushes, behind garages, over gravel driveways, until an adult began baying your name.
 As long as your middle name didn’t drift on the breeze, it was safe to ignore the summons.

 Provided the prospect of being fed was not involved, then all bets were off.
 Chucking rocks over the garage into the Linkletter’s yard could not compete to a peanut butter and jelly sandwich — manna from the gods.

-Unless, of course, you could hear old man Linkletter cursing and chucking rocks back at you, in which case, your impugned honor as a neighborhood goon demanded a response.
-Failing that, offer up a sacrifice.
+Unless, of course, you could hear old man Linkletter cursing and chucking rocks back at you, in which case, your impugned honor as a neighborhood goon demanded a response or at least a sacrifice.

 “Dan Karlson is throwing rocks!”

 “Just wait till I talk to his father,” comes the biting reply.

 We laugh.
 Dan was going to get it now.
 Too bad he isn’t with us.
 “Come on, let’s go to my house and have a snack,” I offer.